maxking/proxmox-dns-server/README.md

 ## Requirements

-- Must run on the Proxmox VE node
+- Must run on the Proxmox VE node.
+This can be relaxed at some point if we can figure out how to get the IP addresses of containers.
+VMs IPs are available over API but from what I can find, I couldn't easily get a container's IP.
-- Requires permission to execute `pct` and `qm` commands
+- Requires permission to execute `pct` and `qm` commands so we can get the IP address.
-- Only resolves IPv4 addresses starting with 192.168.x.x
+- Only resolves IPv4 addresses starting with 192.168.x.x.
+This currently because that's how I use it.
+If you feel like using this and would like a configuration for this, open a issue or even better, a PR.
+We might be also able to support like a configuration of sorts to define the interface.

 ## Permissions